 Or keep a charger nearby - playing while charging isn't fun, the whole point is this is wireless.
 You'll want your Samsung phone's screen quite bright to make the most of the VR picture so chances are the battery will run down fairly quickly, especially if it's your first day or so with the headset.
 Ditto if a bunch of family and friends are trying it.

-If you have the 2016 Gear VR, you need to slot in the right module for your phone into the front of the headset - microUSB (the skinnier, smaller one) or USB (the rounder, bigger one).
+If you have the 2017 (or 2016) Gear VR, you need to slot in the right module for your phone into the front of the headset - microUSB (the skinnier, smaller one) or USB C (the rounder, bigger one).
 Just check the bottom of your phone and match it up.